-36. Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006.
+34. Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006.

-Rs.
-In lakhs March 31, March 31, 2020 2019 the principal amount and the interest due thereon remaining unpaid to any supplier 3.76 13.43 as at the end of each accounting year the amount of interest paid by the buyer in terms of section 16 of the Micro Small Nil Nil and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year the amount of interest due and payable for the period of delay in making payment Nil Nil (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006. the amount of interest accrued and remaining unpaid at the end of each accounting Nil Nil the amount of further interest remaining due and payable even in the succeeding Nil Nil
+March 31, 2020 March 31, 2019 the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year Nil Nil the amount of interest paid by the buyer in terms of section 16 of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year Nil Nil the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
+Nil the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro Small and Medium Enterprise Development Act, 2006 Nil